 - How to develop a growth mindset in the classroom

 - Growth mindset in your primary school

 In mastery, it is widely accepted that children learn best through a Concrete Pictorial Abstract approach (CPA).

 The initial concrete phase brings concepts to life by using

 physical objects.
 Manipulatives play a key role in this as they are the concrete resources used to support pupils thinking as they explore abstract ideas.

 Using something ‘real’ to make sense of the maths takes away the need to imagine or visualise at the early stage of learning a new concept.

 Best practice use of manipulatives

-• Investing, not only in resources, but also on training will ensure that manipulatives are
+- Investing, not only in resources, but also on training will ensure that maths manipulatives are used effectively.

 Anchor charts are posters based on key concepts in a lesson and help children to ‘anchor’ their learning to these displays.
 They can be created during the lesson as learning unfolds or when children share their methods and ideas.